mcp-devtools

 Replacing /path/to/mcp-devtools with your actual binary path (e.g., /Users/yourname/go/bin/mcp-devtools).

-Note: The BRAVE_API_KEY is optional and only needed if you want to use the Brave Search provider, there are other providers available, see the various tools documentation for more details.
+Note: The BRAVE_API_KEY is optional and only needed if you want to use the Brave Search provider.
+Other providers like Google, Kagi, SearXNG, and DuckDuckGo are also available.
+See the for more details.

 Streamable HTTP